SRON-Earth/Balsa/Documentation/BalsaManual.md

 The two parameters are the trained model file and the unknown new data file.
 The output labels will be written to a file called "fresh-fruit-data-predictions.balsa", i.e., its name will be the stem of the filename with "-predictions" appended to it.
 This output file can be compared to actual labels (e.g. from balsa_generate) for evaluation of the model.

 Note that it is possible to pass multiple data files on the command-line for bulk-classification.
-Under most circumstances, passing multiple files in a single invocation is much more efficient than classifying files in separate runs.
+Under most circumstances, passing multiple files in a single invocation is much more efficient than classifying files in separate runs, because the trained model will only have to be loaded once.

-The resource usage of the command-line classifier can be tuned to achieve to achieve shorter wall-clock times at the expense of additional memory usage and CPU load.
+The resource usage of the command-line classifier can be tuned to achieve shorter wall-clock times at the expense of additional memory usage and CPU load.
 We note, however, that the command-line classifier is already extremely fast and memory-efficient in single-threaded mode.
 The chapters on [Optimizing Resource Usage](#optimizingresourceusage) and [Optimizing Model Performance] (#optimizingmodelperformance) cover the tuning process in detail.

 <a name="balsameasure"></a>
 ### Measuring Classifier Performance [(top)](#tableofcontents)

 The balsa\_measure utility measures how well a trained model performs.
 To do so, it compares the output of the classifier against the known ground truth of a set of test data points:

-	balsa_measure ground-truth.balsa classifier-output.balsa
+	balsa_measure ground-truth-labels.balsa classifier-output-labels.balsa

 The utilily takes two sets of label files as input.
 The first file is the ground truth of a test set (which was not available to the classifier), the second file is the set of labels that the classifier assigned to the test set.
 The measurement utility calculates a number of common [performance metrics](#performancemetrics) for the trained model.